jaka87/vetercek_WS/vetercek_nb-iot/README.md

 ## TO-DO
-+ I will try to figure out how to get PSM to work - I theory this would enable very low power consumption of 6uA for SIM7000
++ I manage to get PSM to work, but it takes additional 5-10s to wake up module.
+I havent't figured out if it is worth using in when sending data to server frequently (every few minutes)

 ## Libraries used in this project
 All the libraries are uploaded in src folder.
 Previously I just post links since i was using libraries directly from the repositories, but now i had to make changes to some of them, mostly to delete some unused functions to decrease sketch size.